 Gather the ingredients.

 In a large pitcher, combine the elderflower liqueur, cranberry and lemon juices, and simple syrup.

 When it's time for service, pour the spiked juice mix into a punch bowl and top with sparkling wine and soda.

 Garnish with cranberries, seasonal fruit, or citrus slices.

 - To give the punch a lighter profile, use white cranberry juice.
 It's a perfect complement to the elderflower and allows the florals to shine a little brighter.
-Also, white cranberry is not quite as sweet as the red cranberry we're so familiar with.
+Also, white cranberry is not quite as sweet as the more common red cranberry juice.

 - Even though this is called a "Champagne punch," Champagne is not required.
-Whether it's a Prosecco or a sparkling rosé, your favorite sparkling wine will make a great punch.
-Just be sure to add it and the soda right before service so your guests can fully enjoy the bubbly.
+Whether it's Cava, Prosecco, or a bubbly rosé, your favorite sparkling wine will make a great punch.
+Just be sure to add it and the soda right before service so your guests can fully enjoy the bubbles.

 Ice or No Ice?

 There's no need to include ice in the punch if you chill all of the ingredients ahead of time.
 You can certainly add ice if you like and it's not a bad idea if it's a hot day.

 A simple ice ring always looks great in a punch bowl.
 It can be made with your bundt pan and you can even freeze fresh fruits inside.
 You do need to think ahead though.
 Large pieces of ice take longer to freeze, so try to give it at least 24 hours, if not longer.

 You can also use large ice balls or freeze ice in nearly any large container that will fit in your bowl.
 Keep in mind that the larger your chunks of ice, the slower they will melt.
 For a party punch, it's always best to avoid the average-sized ice cubes that are in everyone's freezer.